 - Applications to build extensions to houses could also lead to a loss of trees.

 However, applications to replace a conservatory with an extension, or change a shop sign, are unlikely to affect trees.

 If an application’s listed documents contain an arboricultural report, then trees are affected.

 Applicants are required say whether trees or hedges will be affected by a proposed development, but they sometimes either omit to answer the question or answer it untruthfully.
 If you have any doubts, look at the plans – these might show trees affected by the development.

 6 Even if I have found a tree application, which ones should interest me?

 As you get experienced at this task you will be able to answer this question for yourself.

 Applications that are for crown reduction, crown lifting or pollarding are usually not as drastic as tree felling, and decisions about this are often best left to council Tree Officers.
 Applications relating to trees that are declared as dead, dying or dangerous are also best left to the professionals, but check any arboricultural report provided first.

-If a tree is subject to a Tree Protection Order (a TPO) or in a Conservation Area, Tree Officers can require that the applicant provide a replacement tree.
+If a tree is subject to a Tree Preservation Order (a TPO) or in a Conservation Area, Tree Officers can require that the applicant provide a replacement tree.
 This is something you might want to comment on.

 The only way that a Tree Officer can save a threatened tree is to put a TPO on it – even if it is a tree in a Conservation Area.
 However, for a tree to be made the subject of TPO, it must meet certain criteria.
 Currently, this requires that: